hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Overview

-Right now, goods that can move freely  within the UK can move across the EU without restriction.
+Right now, goods that can move freely within the UK can move across the EU freely too.
 This will change after the end of the transition period on 31 December 2020.
-Then, those goods will be subject to duties and other charges when they enter the EU.
+Then, those goods will be subject to duties and other charges when they enter the EU, or enter the UK from the EU.

 From 2021, if UK traders want to defer paying these duties and other charges, they can move the goods under Common Transit Convention.
 This will allow traders to move goods across a number of countries, without having to pay import duties every time they cross a border.
 They will only have to complete the paperwork and pay any duties they owe, once they reach their destination country.